alciarro93/gitbook2pdf.net/README.md

 dotnet run
 ```

-These will install any needed dependencies, build the project, and run
-the project respectively.
+These will install any needed dependencies, build the project, and run the project respectively.

 ## Roadmap
 - [x] Add Changelog
 - [x] Add License
-- [ ] Add different pdf component for HTML to PDF feature
+- [x] Add different pdf component for HTML to PDF feature
+- [ ] Add CSS to style the pdf
 - [ ] Multi-language Support

 See the [open issues](https://github.com/alciarro93/gitbook2pdf.net/issues) for a full list of proposed features (and known issues).